-This specialization belongs to the master's programme Systems Control.
+This specialisation belongs to the Master's Systems Control.

 In recent years Unmanned Aerial Vehicles (UAVs) have amply demonstrated their value and attractiveness.
 The wide range of applications includes inspection, maintenance, and repair in industry, precision agriculture, mapping and surveying, aerial photography, safety and security, and traffic management.
 UAVs are high-tech electromechanical systems, remotely or autonomously controlled.

-This is a highly interdisciplinary specialization with contributions of various disciplines.
-The following research groups are involved in this specialization:
+This is a highly interdisciplinary specialisation with contributions of various disciplines.
+The following research groups are involved in this specialisation:

 - Earth Observation Science (EOS)